20 Interesting Things That Get Better With Age

 2. Sense of responsibility

-It is interesting to see that society generally accepts that one needs to be of a certain age before one takes on certain tasks or have access to certain privileges.
+It is interesting to see that society generally accepts that one needs to be of a certain age before one takes on certain tasks or has access to certain privileges.

 For instance, a father has an expanded vision – he doesn’t just want to be the best professional in what he does, he wants to be good enough to inspire his family to work hard while he earns enough to make them have a comfortable life.
 His experience and obligation expand his vision because he has more to live for.